-In preparing this conceptual stormwater management strategy preliminary water quality and quantity assessments were undertaken for mine camp.
+In preparing this conceptual stormwater management strategy preliminary water quality and quantity assessments were undertaken for rail construction camp 1.

 The objectives of this stormwater management strategy were to meet the performance criteria outlined in Table 3-1 of this report.
 The outcome of this preliminary investigation has recommended the inclusion of a number of stormwater quality and quantity management measures detailed herein and summarised as follows: